Discerning the Body

 Knowing and discerning good and evil is obviously important and necessary but the Source of that knowledge must not be natural but supernatural; not from us, but from Christ and His Life within us.
 This is part of maturing and knowing His Voice and His Mind and discriminating or judging between what is carnal and what is of God in me.
 Knowing and judging between what is earthly (from me) and what is heavenly (from God) is the discernment that is essential.

-us like God in thinking that WE know what is right
+God in thinking that WE know what is right and wrong

-and wrong and so we do not need God and His right
+and so we do not need God and His right judgment and

-judgment and discernment; we can rely upon our own
+discernment; we can rely upon our own knowledge and

-knowledge and be quite proud of being "right".
+be quite proud of being "right".
+Anything which has

-Anything which has no need of God and His Life, is
+no need of God and His Life, is death.
+Depending

-death.
-Depending upon Christ as the Tree of Life and
+upon Christ as the Tree of Life and the Tree of

-God-given knowledge of good and evil.
-Knowing that
+knowledge of good and evil.
+Knowing that we would in

 God's righteous judgment through us is not based upon what we naturally perceive, see and hear at all but upon HIM as the Source of all true hearing and seeing.
 We see, hear and know NOTHING until and unless He shows us.
 Apart from Him, we are blind, deaf and dumb - dumb in the sense of being stupid - unfortunately we are not usually dumb in the sense of being silent but instead regularly and readily give our wrong judgments and criticisms for others to hear and suffer from...
 This does not bring Life and health to the Body; it may well be the reason why many are weak, sick, and asleep or dead spiritually (1 Cor.
 11:31).